benlacey57/Python-YouTube-Downloader/README.md

 Advanced video/audio playlist management with monitoring, statistics, and Slack notifications.

+**TODO: Add hooks at different places in the code so that we can have post_processing, post_download etc. This would be useful so our code can post completed download videos details to our media catalogue.**

 ## Features

 - 📥 Download entire playlists (video or audio)